Medifast (NYSE:MED) Releases FY 2021 Earnings Guidance

 Medifast (NYSE:MED) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $12.700-$14.170 for the period, compared to the Thomson Reuters consensus estimate of $13.800.
 The company issued revenue guidance of $1.43 billion-$1.53 billion, compared to the consensus revenue estimate of $1.46 billion.

-Medifast (NYSE:MED) last posted its earnings results on Wednesday, August 4th.
-The specialty retailer reported $3.96 EPS for the quarter, beating the consensus estimate of $3.30 by $0.66.
+Medifast (NYSE:MED) last issued its quarterly earnings results on Wednesday, August 4th.
+The specialty retailer reported $3.96 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.30 by $0.66.
+The company had revenue of $394.20 million during the quarter, compared to the consensus estimate of $359.25 million.
 Medifast had a return on equity of 90.26% and a net margin of 11.84%.
-The company had revenue of $394.20 million for the quarter, compared to the consensus estimate of $359.25 million.
-During the same quarter in the prior year, the business earned $1.86 earnings per share.
-The firm’s revenue for the quarter was up 79.2% on a year-over-year basis.
-As a group, analysts forecast that Medifast will post 13.82 earnings per share for the current year.
+Medifast’s revenue was up 79.2% on a year-over-year basis.
+During the same period last year, the company earned $1.86 earnings per share.
+On average, sell-side analysts predict that Medifast will post 13.82 earnings per share for the current fiscal year.

 Several equities analysts have recently commented on MED shares.
-B. Riley upped their target price on Medifast from $310.00 to $400.00 and gave the company a buy rating in a research report on Wednesday, May 5th.
-DA Davidson boosted their price target on Medifast from $302.00 to $395.00 and gave the company a buy rating in a research note on Wednesday, May 5th.
+DA Davidson raised their price target on Medifast from $302.00 to $395.00 and gave the company a buy rating in a research note on Wednesday, May 5th.
+B. Riley lifted their target price on Medifast from $310.00 to $400.00 and gave the stock a buy rating in a report on Wednesday, May 5th.

-In other Medifast news, CEO Daniel R. Chard sold 8,036 shares of the company’s stock in a transaction on Friday, June 11th.
-The stock was sold at an average price of $288.82, for a total transaction of $2,320,957.52.
-Following the completion of the sale, the chief executive officer now directly owns 139,479 shares in the company, valued at $40,284,324.78.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Constance J. Hallquist sold 542 shares of the company’s stock in a transaction on Friday, July 2nd.
-The stock was sold at an average price of $285.09, for a total value of $154,518.78.
-Following the sale, the director now owns 6,442 shares of the company’s stock, valued at $1,836,549.78.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 22,481 shares of company stock valued at $6,373,977.
+In related news, Director Constance J. Hallquist sold 542 shares of the firm’s stock in a transaction that occurred on Friday, July 2nd.
+The stock was sold at an average price of $285.09, for a total transaction of $154,518.78.
+Following the transaction, the director now owns 6,442 shares in the company, valued at approximately $1,836,549.78.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Jeffrey J. Brown purchased 142 shares of Medifast stock in a transaction dated Friday, August 6th.
+The stock was acquired at an average cost of $286.16 per share, with a total value of $40,634.72.
+Following the completion of the acquisition, the director now directly owns 765 shares in the company, valued at $218,912.40.
+The disclosure for this purchase can be found here.
+Insiders have sold 21,481 shares of company stock worth $6,063,747 in the last three months.
 2.40% of the stock is currently owned by corporate insiders.

 Medifast Company Profile